You are currently viewing What is cohort analysis and how can it benefit your business?

 Cumulative revenue cohort analysis shows the length of time to ‘repay’ the cost of acquiring a new customer, which in the example below is £3500.

 The green boxes highlight that most cohorts repay by month 3, which is very positive.
-A payback period of less than 6 months, combined with low churn, is an indication that a company is ready to accelerate their growth.
+A payback period of less than six months, combined with low churn, is an indication that a company is ready to accelerate their growth.

 CUMULATIVE REVENUE - 1